billoxbury/billoxbury.github.io/_posts/2024-01-05-mathematics-vs-ai.md

 **2. It's Reinforcement Learning, stupid!**

-A base LLM is a sequence-to-sequence (transformer) model built on a huge amount of text - typically 10s of billions of words - trawled from the Internet.
+A base LLM is a sequence-to-sequence (<a href="https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)" target="_blank">transformer</a>) model built on a huge amount of text - typically 10s of billions of words - trawled from the Internet.
 It is built to model next-word probabilities based on long stretches of text.
 In this sense, it can be described as a very powerful 'autocomplete' capability.

 This does not tell the whole story, however.
 A base LLM alone would not be able to produce the kind of performance illustrated above.
 In a user-facing system such as GPT-4 there is much more going on, as introduced by OpenAI in [2] and explained in the excellent article by Aerin Kim [3].

 The magic that turns a base LLM into the a high-performing, all-knowing chatbot is referred to as _Reinforcement Learning from Human Feedback_ (RLHF).
-In my view, this rather modest terminology doesn't do justice to the engineering design - though it does reveal that the most important 'secret sauce' is human input - lots of it, of high quality and meticulously managed.
+In my view, this rather modest terminology doesn't do justice to the cleverness of the design - though it does reveal that the most important 'secret sauce' is human input - lots of it, of high quality and meticulously managed.

 Briefly, the design consists to three machine learnt models: